bobbrowning/sudsjs/README.md

 ## For full details please visit http://sudsjs.com.

-SUDSjs is a database management system based on node,js.
-No or minimal coding is required and provides:
+This is a database support system I have developed.
+No coding is required to allow users to Create, Read, Update and Delete information.
+SUDSjs gives you a quick start to creating your database and giving your back office an administration function.
+They can get to work on building the database while you develop the fancy customer-facing application.

+I am a retired software engineer, and this was my project in COVID lockdown to keep my brain active and keep me up to date with modern developments.
+I just turned 80 so don't bank on me for long-term support, but I have no plans to check out any time soon.
+I hope this is useful to maybe give you ideas, or to use in NOSQL familiarisation or just steal the code.
+If anyone wants to work on this with a view to taking it on and getting it in production and long-term support, please contact me - bob@sudsjs.com.

+You can see it in action at [sudsjs.com](sudsjs.com).

+Functions:

 * List / filter / sort tables,
 * List / Edit / Delete rows.
 * An extended permission system,
 * An administration page,
 * Some starter applications.
-The test data includes a useable contact management system and web site content, management system.
+The test data includes a useable contact management system and website content management system.
 * This is all controlled by configuration files.

 This will: